MAST Tutorial

 @map defines a label, which we will get into more later.
 It tells the game that this is a mission, and what its name is.

 In our case we want to change the name of the map from "Hello Cosmos" to our chosen mission name - "Treasure Hunt".
-Note that this is displayed separately from the information in description.txt.
-The name and description in information.txt are displayed on the button to select the mission.
+Note that this is displayed separately from the information in description.yaml.
+The fields in description.yaml are displayed on the mission selection button.
 The name and description shown in the UI after selecting the mission are defined here in story.mast.The

 /first_map part of the label is used internally by the MAST interpreter, but isn't relevant to us at the moment.
 You may choose to change this to whatever you want, but it cannot have spaces or special characters in it.The line following the label definition is the label description: